 Born and raised in Huntington Beach, California, Ben aspired to be a weatherman growing up; now a 25 year resident of the Big Bear Valley he provides his expertise with clear and concise weather forecasts to our listeners and online.
 As a meteorologist, Ben has studied at both Mississippi State & Penn State University and is also a proud member of the American Meteorological Society, National Weather Association and an ambassador for the National Weather Service/NOAA-Weather Ready Nation.

-You can hear Ben’s forecast about a quarter past every hour.
+~ You can hear Ben’s forecast a quarter past each hour ~

 Kat has received several awards, which she is sincerely blessed and grateful for: Civil Air Patrol’s Public Affairs Officer of the Year for the western United States, Honorary Member of Big Bear Lions Club, Kiwanis Community Service recognition, City Council of Big Bear Lake Appreciation/ Recognition and “Above and Beyond” in recognition of valuable and devoted services rendered during the Old Fire and Evacuation October 2003.